-Module No. Content Teaching Hours • Study of DTMF Controlled Robot without Microcontroller: The main aim of this project is to control a robotic vehicle by giving the instruction through mobile phone using DTMF technology.
-This can be used for surveillance systems and industrial applications. • Study of Microcontroller Based Line Following Robot: This project illustrates the concept of tracking or following the path specified to a robotic vehicle using AVR microcontroller.
-This project uses IR sensor to detect the path specified by the user. • Study of PC Controlled Human Detection Robot: This project aims to detect the humans through a robotic vehicle by using IR sensors and microcontroller unit.
-This project is very helpful in the time of earth quakes to detect the personnel. • Study of Metal Detector Robot Using Microcontroller: A Metal detector robot is useful to sense the metals in the path ahead of it.
+Module No. Content Teaching Hours Study of DTMF Controlled Robot without Microcontroller: The main aim of this project is to control a robotic vehicle by giving the instruction through mobile phone using DTMF technology.
+This can be used for surveillance systems and industrial applications.
+Study of Microcontroller Based Line Following Robot: This project illustrates the concept of tracking or following the path specified to a robotic vehicle using AVR microcontroller.
+This project uses IR sensor to detect the path specified by the user.
+Study of PC Controlled Human Detection Robot: This project aims to detect the humans through a robotic vehicle by using IR sensors and microcontroller unit.
+This project is very helpful in the time of earth quakes to detect the personnel.
+Study of Metal Detector Robot Using Microcontroller: A Metal detector robot is useful to sense the metals in the path ahead of it.
 This will be necessary requirement in case land mines detection.
-So this project meets the requirement with simple microcontroller based robot. • Study of Obstacle Avoiding Robot: This is an autonomous intelligent robot which is built with infrared sensors to sense the obstacles coming in the path of the robot and correspondingly changes the direction of the robot. • Study of Automatic Fire Sensing and Extinguishing Robot: This project aims to develop a multi flame sensor based firefighting robot.
+So this project meets the requirement with simple microcontroller based robot.
+Study of Automatic Fire Sensing and Extinguishing Robot: This project aims to develop a multi flame sensor based firefighting robot.
 If the fire takes place, the robot moves towards the fired area and starts sprinkling the water from water pump attached to it.
-24 • Study of Automated System Design for Metro Train: This is an automated system for a metro train which announces the station name and displays the relevant information when train arrives at particular station.
-In this, RFID tags are used for tracking the station data. • Study of Color Guided Material Handling Robot: The main idea of this project is to build a color detecting robot which separates the objects that are moving on a conveyer belt in an industry.
-This project uses
+Study of Automated System Design for Metro Train: This is an automated system for a metro train which announces the station name and displays the relevant information when train arrives at particular station.
+In this, RFID tags are used for tracking the station data.
+Study of Color Guided Material Handling Robot: The main idea of this project uses 24

-MATLAB to develop colo r detective algorithm.

-- Study of Arduino Based Smart Boat with Obstacle Detection: This is a simple DIY project which helps to design a boat with additional features like light guided control and obstacle detection. - Study of Design of Microcontroller Based Edge Avoider Robot: This project implements a robot which can avoid edge by detecting early and takes further action in time.
+MATLAB to develop color detective algorithm.
+Study of Arduino Based Smart Boat with Obstacle Detection: This is a simple DIY project which helps to design a boat with additional simple DIY project which helps to design a boat with additional features like light guided control and obstacle detection. • Study of Design of Microcontroller Based Edge Avoider Robot: This project implements a robot which can avoid edge by detecting early and takes further action in time.
 This project also includes path finding, obstacle detection and line follower capabilities.

-$\textbf{Focus:} \ This \ course \ focuses \ on \ Employability/Skill \ development \ and \ aligned \ with \ CO's \ 1 \ and \ 2$

-Outcome: At the end of this course students will be able to
+Focus: This course focuses on Employability/Skill development and aligned with CO's 1 and 2 Outcome: At the end of this course students will be able to

 CO CO Statement PO/PSO CL KC Duration 1 Understand the functions of multiple sensor fusion use in various robotic application.
 PO1/PSO12/PSO2, PSO3 R F 4 2 Knowledge of DTMF Controlled Robot without Microcontroller, PUMA and other robots.
-PO1/PO2/PO12/PSO3 U C 4 3 Understand the working of Automatic Fire Sensing and Extinguishing Robot PO1/PSO3 U C, P 4 4 Knowledge of modeling for kinematic and dynamics verification of structure using suitable software for Obstacle Avoiding Robot.
-PO1/PO2/PSO3 A P 4 Knowledge of forward, inverse kinematics and trajectory planning for PUMA, SCARA and Stanford using robotics tool box for MATLAB.
-PO1/PSO2/PSO3 R P 4 Understand the various sensors and their applications in Metal Detector Robot Using Microcontroller PO1/PO2/PO12/PSO3 U F, C 4
+PO1/PO2/PO12/PSO3 U С 4 3 Understand the working of Automatic Fire Sensing and Extinguishing Robot PO1/PSO3 U С, Р 4 4 Knowledge of modeling for kinematic and dynamics verification of structure using suitable software for Obstacle Avoiding Robot.
+PO1/PO2/PSO3 А Р 4 5 Knowledge of forward, inverse kinematics and trajectory planning for PUMA, SCARA and Stanford using robotics tool box for MATLAB.
+PO1/PSO2/PSO3 R Р 4 6 Understand the various sensors and their applications in Metal Detector Robot Using Microcontroller PO1/PO2/PO12/PSO3 U F, C 4